Steven L. Tait, PhD, Indiana University

-We utilize coordinatively-unsaturated metal centers in metal—organic frameworks at surfaces to study the tuning of these metal sites for di-hydrogen adsorption.
-The delicate challenge of binding the intact di-hydrogen molecule requires stable adsorption at the metal site through donation of σ electrons from H2 to unoccupied d orbitals of the metal, while avoiding excessive back donation (BD) to the H2 anti-bonding orbital.
-This balance determines the difference between molecular H2 adsorption vs. H—H scission and hydride formation (see Figure 1).
-Tuning is accomplished by substituting electron donating or withdrawing groups on the ligands.
+This project utilizes coordinatively-unsaturated metal centers in metal—organic frameworks at surfaces to study the tuning of these metal sites for di-hydrogen adsorption.
+The delicate challenge of binding the intact di-hydrogen molecule requires stable adsorption at the metal site through donation of σ electrons from H2 to unoccupied d orbitals of the metal, while avoiding excessive back donation to the H2 anti-bonding orbital.
+Here, we study a metal-organic complex stabilized at a solid surface to achieve these goals.
+The objective of the work is to develop protocols for metal-organic complexes at surfaces and evaluate their efficacy in providing a route to tunable surface functionalization.
+The study brings together the stability of surface supported nanostructures with the chemical tunability of metal-organic complexes.

 A key scientific theme in this work is the question of whether metal centers in metal—organic complexes at surfaces can be tuned to the same degree as in solvated molecular complexes.
 The realization in recent years of highly-ordered surface structures by supramolecular self-assembly, including metal—organic coordination bonding, has opened up many opportunities for efficient and designable surface architectures.
 Here, the metal centers are in contact with the surface, which will also play a role in the charge state of the metal.
 This may provide opportunity for further tuning of the active adsorption site.